RUHacking/RUHWebsite/src/pages/index/index.md

     title: <Theme> - R. U. Social?
   - desc: >-
-      Come hang out with us in our third biweekly R. U. Social? social, where we'll be going down to our local drink establishments and reminiscing on Hacktoberfest!
+      Come hang out with us in our third biweekly R. U. Social? social, where we'll be going down to our local drink establishments and planning for Hacktoberfest!
 We welcome non-drinkers too!
     image: /img/rus_thic_pc_512.png
     link: 'https://www.rusu.co.uk/events/15199/3537/'
     subtitle: 25th October 7pm - 11pm Meet next to the Students' Union
-    title: Posthack - R. U. Social?
+    title: Prehack - R. U. Social?
   - desc: >-
       Come hang out with us in our fourth biweekly R. U. Social? social, where we'll be going down to our local drink establishments and coming up with